BIBI78/s1/README.md

 ![Validator testing](static/images-readme/lighthouse.png)

-Testing and validating using pep8 validations tools:
+Testing and validating using pep8 validations tools passes for ALL python files used in this project.:

 Testing with https://jigsaw.w3.org/css-validator/ shown no errors on CSS: